YA9/complexity-project-2/reports/final_report.md

 <!-- <br></br> -->

 It is noticeable that most of the dark spots in the Popeye image are gone, meaning that the replication algorithm did a decent job in extracting information from the image.
 The plot on the right in figure 7 represents the average distance between the black line and the line of the path it will be taking over the string iterations.
-This method is very useful in analyzing when it is a good time to stop adding more strings.
+This method is useful in analyzing when it is a good time to stop adding more strings.

 ## Causes for Concern